Mufumi/Udemy-Machine-Learning-A_Z-Online_Course/Python/Regression/Simple Linear Regression/README.md

 This directory contains an implementation of the Simple Linear Regression (SLR) algorithm.
-The
+The `salary_data` dataset is used to